Do you need help? We collect frequently asked questions on this page.

 Is your question not listed?
 Feel free to mail to email@example.com.

-You can find step-by-step help with uploading your release on the page Upload tips.
+Step-by-step help with uploading your release can be found in the Upload manual.

 5. Stores: General